ceoger/ceoger/README.md

 - 👋 Hi, I’m Clement
-- 👀 I’m interested in Solana and LBRY blockchain.
+- 👀 I’m interested in aoTheComputer and Arweave blockchain.
-- 🌱 I’m currently learning advance typescript and vue3
+- 🌱 I’m currently building amPortal on aoTheComputer
-- 💞️ I’m looking to collaborate on a project called The Citizen's Hub which seeks to connect expatriates
+- 💞️ I’m looking to collaborate on amPortal on aoTheComputer
 - 📫 How to reach me will be to dm me on twitter @premiumtrendz

 <!---